cnguy/kayn/README.md

   But I won't stop you from passing in a single string to the plural version of the parameter.
 Any method that can accept multiple values for a parameter is flexibile.
-  Things that can only target one thing likegetSummoner() on the other hand can only target one thing at a time though.
+  Things that can only target one thing like getSummoner() on the other hand can only target one thing at a time though, and thus only has 'name' and 'id' parameters.
 */
 k.getSummoners({ names: 'caaaaaaaaaria' }, rprint)
 k.getSummoners({ name: 'caaaaaaaaaria' }, rprint)